Alcohol-related traffic crashes in the United States

 Alcohol-related traffic crashes are defined by the United States National Highway Traffic Safety Administration (NHTSA) as alcohol-related if either a driver or a non-motorist had a measurable or estimated BAC of 0.01 g/dl or above.

-This statistic includes any and all vehicular (including bicycle and motorcycle) collisions in which any alcohol has been consumed, or believed to have been consumed, by the driver, a passenger or a pedestrian associated with the incident.
+This statistic includes all vehicular collisions (including bicycle and motorcycle) in which any alcohol has been consumed, or believed to have been consumed, by the driver, a passenger or a pedestrian associated with the incident.
 Thus, if a person who has consumed alcohol and has stopped for a red light is rear-ended by a completely sober but inattentive driver, the incident is listed as alcohol-related, although alcohol had nothing to do with causing the collision.
 Furthermore, if a sober motorist hits a drunk pedestrian, the incident is also listed as alcohol-related.
 Alcohol-related collisions are often mistakenly confused with alcohol-caused collisions.
 Some have criticized the NHTSA for compiling this statistic since it may give the impression that drunk drivers cause a much higher percentage of collisions and does not accurately reflect the problem of drunk driving in the United States.

 Senior Police Officer Gail Denise Thomas was killed by a drunk driver.

 Nationally, 12.8% of all drivers involved in fatal collisions during 2013 are known to have been intoxicated according to the blood alcohol concentration (BAC laws) of their state.
-This number is based on a systematic examination of the official records of each and every incident involving a fatality during that year in the US.
+This number is based on a systematic examination of the official records of every incident involving a fatality during that year in the US.
 However, a majority of fatalities resulting from car crashes involving alcohol are from sober drivers who are hit by drunk drivers.

 The higher number (about 40%) commonly reported refers to collisions defined as alcohol-related as estimated by the National Highway Traffic Safety Administration.

 Each year, The Century Council, a national non-profit organization funded by a group of alcohol manufacturers, compiles a document of alcohol-related traffic fatalities.
 Between 1991 and 2013, the rate of alcohol-related traffic fatalities (ARTF) per 100,000 population has decreased 52% nationally, and 79% among youth under 21.